RoccoBowman/HackerRank-cheatsheets/aggregation.md

 FROM STATION
 WHERE LAT_N > 38.7780
 ORDER BY LAT_N ASC
-LIMIT 1; -- Using the ol' lop of the top row ploy again
+LIMIT 1; -- Using the ol' lop off the top row ploy again
 ```

 ## Weather Observation Station 17